pedrofurrix/HH_simple/README.md

-# Minimal Hodgkin–Huxley type models for different classes of cortical and thalamic neurons
+# Amplitude-Modulated Stimulation of Minimal Hodgkin–Huxley type models for different classes of cortical and thalamic neurons

 - Fast Spiking
 - Regular Spiking